RubendeBruin/DAVE/docs/groups.md

  s.new_geometriccontact('connection',s1,s2)
 ```

-- The manager creates a few axis system to connect a1 and a2
+- The manager creates a few axis systems between a1 and a2
 - The manager sets .manager on s1 and s2, this is because changing one of these would make the connection outdated.

 If manager is deleted: